m-rosinsky/developer-qual/python/00_Introduction/tutorials/04_Comments.md

 ## Comments in Code

-As a quick aside from talking about variables, let's talk about comments.

 Oftentimes, it's useful for developers to annotate code so that themselves or other devs can better understand what a snippet of code is doing.

 Comments do not affect the program in any way, rather they're just for developers' quality-of-life.